-Our doors are open 24-7 at our James Street Campus.
+Our doors are open 24-7 at our Men’s Emergency Shelter.
 Here we give shelter and meals to men who are homeless or have nowhere else safe to go.
 Some of the volunteer roles here include things like helping in the kitchen, socializing with shelter residents by playing board games and music, supporting our Pastoral Care Team, and assisting our maintenance team and front desk reception.

 Inasmuch House is a 37-bed shelter for women and children at risk of homelessness, or escaping from abusive relationships and the effects of trauma.
 Two common volunteer positions here include kitchen helpers and front desk receptionists.
 Some of our volunteers also assist our children’s programming, especially with babysitting, homework support, and recreation.

 There are many ways for volunteers to help out in Community Services.
-The Good Food Centre and Donation Centre are almost totally dependent on volunteers.
-Positions here span everything from receiving and warehousing goods, data entry, engaging with clients, and front desk reception.
+The Good Food Centre is almost totally dependent on volunteers.
+Positions here span everything from receiving and warehousing food donation, data entry, engaging with clients, and front desk reception.